Sea‑Dweller

 Like the watch crystal, the Cyclops lens is made of sapphire, a virtually scratchproof material whose qualities are enhanced by a double anti-reflective coating.

-Oysterlock
+The Oysterlock clasp

 The Oyster bracelet on the Sea‑Dweller is fitted with a patented Oysterlock safety clasp.
 It also presents a Rolex Glidelock extension system developed by Rolex, which allows the watch to be worn comfortably over a diving suit.